Autumn Leaves and Fall Colors: Facts and a Poem

 The Four Seasons is a popular set of four violin concerti written by Anton Vivaldi around 1721.
 Each concerto represents a different season.
 "Autumn" celebrates fall scenes and activities.
 The video below was recorded in the National Botanic Garden of Wales.

 The cold wind plays around the tree,

 her powers and her needs.

 with joy and thrilling sympathy,

 and branches sway in partnership while

 leaves vibrate excitedly.

-The strengthened wind works on with glee
+The strengthened wind works in delight

 and leaves shake wildly in return,

 yearning to cooperate, and